adamw/website/content/blog/2013-06-25-akka-vs-storm.md

 dsq_thread_id:
   - 1433413451
 categories:
-  - Akka
-  - Clustering
+  - akka
   - concurrency
-  - Distributed
-  - Framework
-  - Java
-  - Replication
-  - Scala
-  - Uncategorized
+  - distributed
-tags:
-  - Storm
+  - architecture

 ---
 I was recently working a bit with [Twitter&#8217;s Storm][1], and it got me wondering, how does it compare to another high-performance, concurrent-data-processing framework, [Akka][2].